Amit Kothari

 Cloud versus on-premise for university labs

 On-premise infrastructure requires massive upfront investment.
 Hardware, cooling, power, maintenance staff, physical security.
-The cost math is unfavorable: on-premise AI workloads need substantial initial capital plus ongoing costs for power consumption, cooling systems, space, and maintenance.
+The cost math is unfavorable: on-premise AI workloads need real initial capital plus ongoing costs for power consumption, cooling systems, space, and maintenance.
 On-premise can be more cost-effective over time for organizations running AI workloads continuously, but most university labs don’t fit that profile.

 Universities don’t run AI workloads continuously.
 That’s the part most lab planners miss.